9 Best Things to do in Kraków, Poland.

 Absolutely!
 Kraków (pronounced Krah-koof) is one of Europe’s most fascinating cities.

 Once Poland’s royal capital, it’s home to Wawel Castle, medieval streets, and Rynek Główny, Europe’s largest medieval square.
-Unlike many Polish cities, Kraków’s Old Town survived World War II remarkably intact.
+Unlike many Polish cities, Kraków’s Old Town survived World War II intact.

 1. Explore the Old Town